longturn/freeciv21/docs/Contributing/pull-request.rst

 * :strong:`Upstream`: This refers to the source (original) repository.
 For us this is the Longturn Freeciv21 or Games repositories.
 * :strong:`Origin`: This refers to the fork you made in your own personal GitHub account.
-* :strong:`Local`: This isn't a :file:`git` term per se, but is a well understood industry standard way of referring to the copy of code on a person's computer.
+* :strong:`Local`: This is not a :file:`git` term per se, but is a well understood industry standard way of referring to the copy of code on a person's computer.
 This is where the changes are made and eventually make it back up to origin and over to upstream via a Pull Request.

-The arrows represent the path that updates (e.g. changes) of files occurs.
+The arrows represent the path that updates (e.g. changes) of files occur.

 1. File updates from `Upstream` are downloaded (pulled) to `Local`.
 2. After changes are made, file updates from `Local` are uploaded (pushed) to `Origin`.